adamb314/ThreadHandler/README.md

 };
 ```

-This thread will be expected ten times each second instead of once, but only take a couple of cpu cycles to complete and therefore blocking lower priority threads as little as possible.
+This thread will be expected ten times each second instead of once, but only take a couple of CPU cycles to complete and therefore blocking lower priority threads as little as possible.

 Configuring
 -----------